What is the H’art Accessible Arts Program?

 H’art delivers high-quality programming that emphasizes increased opportunities for inclusion.
 Everyone is welcome and no art experience is necessary.

-H’art Centre will be offering a new term of classes this fall, beginning the week of September 11th at Providence Manor, Rideaucrest Home, and Fairmount Home.
+H’art Centre will be offering a new term of classes this winter, beginning in February at three long-term care locations.
 There will be opportunity for residents to:

 - Sing their favourite tunes in a choir,